The Home website of the BIRSAY HERITAGE TRUST

 To get to BIRSAY from STROMNESS, a ferry terminal for those arriving by car, leave the town on the A965 for Kirkwall, but just outside the town, turn LEFT onto A967 to Dounby.
 Follow the signs to Dounby then turn LEFT onto A986 and continue to Barony Mills as above.

-The Birsay Heritage Trust is a Recognised Scottish Charity, SCO 26742
+The Birsay Heritage Trust is a Recognised Scottish Charitable Incorporated Organisation, SCO 26742

 © MovingITon 2012